jimmynicol/image-resizer/README.md

 # Image-Resizer

-NOTE: Completely refactored and improved, if you are looking for the older version it is tagged as [v0.0.1](https://github.com/jimmynicol/image-resizer/tree/v0.0.1).
+*NOTE:* Completely refactored and improved, if you are looking for the older version it is tagged as [v0.0.1](https://github.com/jimmynicol/image-resizer/tree/v0.0.1).

-`image-resizer` is a [Node.js](http://nodejs.org) application that sits as a proxy to an s3 bucket and will resize images on-the-fly.
+`image-resizer` is a [Node.js](http://nodejs.org) application that sits as a  custom origin to your CDN and will resize/optimise images on-the-fly.
 It is Heroku ready, but can also be deployed easily to any cloud provider (has been used with success on AWS).

 Originally conceived as a side-project then rolled back into [Fundly](http://fundly.com), `image-resizer` was built to abstract the need to set image dimensions during the upload and storage phase of images in a modern web application.
 Faffing around with CarrierWave and Paperclip (while great resources for Rails devs) got to be troublesome and the need for resizing images on-the-fly arose.

-`image-resizer` runs all image manipulation for [Fundly.com](https://fundly.com) and any improvements made will be rolled back into this repo.
-An earlier version of `image-resizer` was running succesfully in production from June 2013.
+`image-resizer` will be run as service in the Fundly Heroku stack, so it will be actively improved as a result.
+An earlier version of `image-resizer` was running successfully in production from June 2013.

 ## Overview